 “Get to know the locals!”

-Ever noticed Rovinj chimneys or rooftops while strolling through Old Town?
 Rovinj chimneys are considered an architectural phenomenon in Istria.
-So what’s their story?
 During centuries, Rovinj was a desirable destination to plant family roots, so at times Old Town inevitably experienced overpopulation.
 Newcomers had to claim their civil rights, and so they did – by building chimneys.
 Building a chimney was a legal basis for obtaining civil rights in Rovinj.
 Afterall, it was a pretty desirable place to live.
 So, newcomers were welcome, but Rovinj natives didn’t make it easy.
 Obtaining a fireplace in a home was a symbol for family, life and social status.
 Furthermore, due to narrow streets and density of houses, chimneys were built outside the house.
-Next time you walk through Old Town, take a good look at wonderful Rovinj chimneys!
+Next time you walk through Old Town, take a good look at wonderful picturesque Rovinj chimneys!

 For them, a tabacchina was a self-confident, hardworking woman (with regular income).